Why S3?

 Instead of writing every operation directly to S3, the system can use local storage (e.g., EBS or EC2 instance store) for latency-sensitive operations.
 For example, binlog writes, which need to be quick and reliable, can be stored locally in low-latency storage.
 The binlog can then be asynchronously uploaded to S3 in the background, ensuring that the system benefits from both quick local write operations and long-term, cost-effective cloud storage.

-To ensure durability and fault tolerance, the binlog can be replicated across multiple nodes using a consensus algorithm like Raft or Paxos.
+To ensure durability and fault tolerance, the binlog can be replicated across multiple nodes using a Raft algorithm like Raft or Paxos.
 This way, even if a minority of nodes experience failures, such as EBS corruption or data loss, the binlog will not be lost.

 This approach allows for low-latency writes, while maintaining strong consistency and persistence guarantees, ensuring that S3 latency does not impact the critical path of write operations.